varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 Not only a component name has to be provided when initializing by `js` CSS class.
 Instances of the same component also may need to pass some information.
 The input plugin can validate the field value.
-But depending on the input different kinds of data expected can be expected.
+But depending on the input different kinds of data can be expected.

 ```
 $.fn.myInput = function() {